Pastor of Iglesia Conexiones, a baptist church in Jessup, MD. B.A. in Bible, B.S. English Ed., M.S. in Educational Leadership.

 Thus, apart from telling us that the beast is a human being, it is very likely that the number 666 is telling us that the beast was Nero.

 Scholars agree that, when Nero's title and name are written in Hebrew, his title and name add up to the value 666.
-Also, we are told that when Nero's title and name are written in Latin, his name amounts to 616, which a variation of 666 that is found in some manuscripts.
-This, along with many other similarities between the beast and Nero, have led many scholars to believe that 666 represents Nero.
+Also, we are told that when Nero's title and name are written in Latin, his name amounts to 616, which is a variation of 666 that is found in some manuscripts.
+This, along with many other similarities between the beast and Nero, has led many scholars to believe that 666 represents Nero.

 One of those other similarities is that one of the heads of the beast from the sea was wounded with a mortal wound, but then it was healed, and this miracle appears to have caused the world to worship the beast.
 The reason this characteristic of the beast points toward Nero is that, after Nero's death, there was a popular rumor that Nero would come back to life.
 Perhaps Revelation is pointing us in this direction.